claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 But I tried, and showed him how much I tried.
 A disaster 1:1 can be recovered, but one needs to listen and provide actual support.
-A disaster is usually the result of miscommunication, so: "when communications are down, listen hard, repeat everything, and assume nothing".
+A disaster is usually the result of miscommunication, so: "when communications are down, listen hard, repeat everything, and assume nothing" (Lopp).

 1:1s are also the time to understand what someone wants, what are their core motivation.
 Do they want to lead?
 Do they want to be a team player?